nginmesh/nginmesh/istio/agent/README.md

 ## Building the Sidecar

-To build the NGINX sidecar, you need to have the following software installed on your machine:
+To build the NGINX sidecar, you need to have the following softwares installed on your machine:
 * Docker
 * Make